About The New Zealand Book Awards Trust

 The New Zealand Book Awards Trust Te Ohu Tiaki i Te Rau Hiringa was established as a charitable trust in 2014 to govern and manage the country’s two major literary awards and National Poetry Day, and to ensure their longevity and credibility.

-Nicola Legat ONZM (chair) is the Publisher of both Massey University Press and Te Papa Press, and a former Publishing Director of Random House New Zealand and editor of Metro magazine.
-She is Deputy Chair of the Auckland Readers and Writers Festival Trust and a board member of The Coalition for Books.
+Nicola Legat ONZM (Chair) is the Publisher at Massey University Press.
+She has been the Publisher at Te Papa Press, the Publishing Director of Random House New Zealand and the editor of Metro magazine.
+Nicola is also a trustee of the Auckland Readers and Writers Festival.

 Richard Pamatatau, of Cook Island, Niuean, German and English descent, teaches creative writing at AUT University.
 He is a member of the AUT Popular Culture Research Group and researches the intersection of space, place and identity.
 Richard has a Master of Creative Writing with First Class Honours from the University of Auckland and is working on a PhD in poetry at Massey University.

-Melinda Szymanik is an award-winning writer of picture books, junior and YA fiction, and short stories.
-She was the 2014 University of Otago College of Education Creative New Zealand Children’s Writer in Residence, and was a judge for the New Zealand Book Awards for Children and Young Adults in 2016.
-Melinda represents the New Zealand Society of Authors Te Puni Kaituhi O Aotearoa on the Trust.
+Elena de Roo is a former librarian and an award-winning writer of picture books, junior fiction, and children’s poetry.
+She was the 2020 University of Otago College of Education Creative New Zealand Children’s Writer in Residence and has a Master of Creative Writing with First Class Honours from AUT.
+Elena represents the New Zealand Society of Authors Te Puni Kaituhi O Aotearoa on the Trust.

 Belinda Cooke is Manager of the New Zealand Book Awards Trust.
 Former Managing Director of New Holland Publishers in New Zealand, she now runs her own publishing and communications consultancy alongside the part-time role.
 She can be reached regarding Trust matters on manager@nzbookawards.org.nz.